Juris Doctor: Canada

-The J.D. degree is the dominant common law law degree in Canada, replacing the traditional LL.B. degree prominent in Commonwealth countries.
-The University of Toronto became the first to rename its law degree from LL.B. to J.D. in 2001.
-As with the second-entry LL.B., in order to be admitted to a Juris Doctor program, applicants must have completed a minimum of two or three years of study toward a bachelor's degree and scored high on the North American Law School Admission Test.
-As a practical matter, nearly all successful applicants have completed one or more degrees before admission to a Canadian common law school, although despite this it is, along with other first professional degrees, considered to be a bachelor's degree-level qualification.
-All Canadian Juris Doctor programs consist of three years and have similar content in their mandatory first year courses.
-The mandatory first year courses in Canadian law schools outside Quebec include public law (i.e. provincial law, constitutional law and administrative law), property law, tort law, contract law, criminal law and legal research and writing.
+The JD degree is the dominant common-law law degree in Canada, having replaced many of the nation's former LLB programs.
+Unlike other jurisdictions, the Canadian LLB was historically typically second-entry undergraduate degree that required the prior completion of another undergraduate degree.
+The University of Toronto became the first law school to rename its law degree in 2001.
+As with the second-entry LLB, to be admitted to a Juris Doctor program, applicants must complete a minimum of two or three years of study toward a bachelor's degree and score well on the North American Law School Admission Test.
+Notwithstanding the formal requirements, nearly all successful applicants complete undergraduate degrees before admission to a JD program.
+The JD in Canada is considered to be a bachelor's degree qualification.

+All Canadian Juris Doctor programs consist of three years and have similar content in their mandatory first year courses, including public law, property law, tort law, contract law, criminal law and legal research and writing.
 Beyond first year and other courses required for graduation, course selection is elective with various concentrations such as commercial and corporate law, taxation, international law, natural resources law, real estate transactions, employment law, criminal law and Aboriginal law.
-After graduation from an accredited law school, each province's or territory's law society requires completion of a bar admission course or examination and a period of supervised "articling" prior to independent practice.
+After graduation from an accredited law school, each province's or territory's law society requires completion of a bar admission course or examination and a period of supervised articling prior to independent practice.